KRS-envisageworld/simpleinventorywebapi/README.md

 ```
 ## Sample

 Here, few examples with the Request and Response.
-If you need more examples then you can download the JSON file of Postman [Click to view](/documents/Documents/Inventory%20Management.postman_collection.json) and can use it for demo by importing to your local.
-It includes the examples also.
+If you need more examples then you can import the Postman's JSON file from the cloned repository `/documents/Inventory Management.postman_collection.json` and refer the examples.

 ##### `GET` Categories with items
 ##### **Request**